JAMS Streamlined Arbitration Rules & Procedures

 , when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may only be altered in accordance with Rule 19.
 Rule 9.
 Representation

-(a) The Parties may be represented by counsel or any other person of the Party’s choice.
+(a) The Parties, whether natural persons or legal entities such as corporations, LLCs or partnerships, may be represented by counsel or any other person of the Party's choice.
 Each Party shall give prompt written notice to JAMS and the other Parties of the name, address, telephone and fax numbers and email address of its representative.
-The representative of a Party may act on the Party’s behalf in complying with these Rules.
+The representative of a Party may act on the Party's behalf in complying with these Rules.

-(b) A Party that asserts a claim or counterclaim may unilaterally withdraw that claim or counterclaim without prejudice by serving written notice on the other Parties and on the Arbitrator.
-However, the opposing Parties may, within fourteen (14) calendar days of service of notice of the withdrawal of the claim or counterclaim, request that the Arbitrator order that the withdrawal be with prejudice.
-If such a request is made, it shall be determined by the Arbitrator.
+(b) A Party that asserts a claim or counterclaim may unilaterally withdraw that claim or counterclaim without prejudice by serving written notice on the other Parties and the Arbitrator.
+However, the opposing Parties may, within seven (7) calendar days of service of such notice, request that the Arbitrator condition the withdrawal upon such terms as he or she may direct.

 Rule 11.
 Ex Parte Communications